SAP/openui5-docs/docs/What_s_New_in_OpenUI5_1_56_53b4b5e.md

 -   The refresh of a single row in an absolute list binding can now also take filters into account .

 -   When executing a deferred bound operation, the result of the promise returned by `v4.ODataContextBinding#execute` is the context representing the data of the bound operation response if certain conditions are fulfilled.
-For more information check the API for `[`ODataContextBinding#execute`](https://openui5.hana.ondemand.com/#/api/sap.ui.model.odata.v4.ODataContextBinding/methods/execute)`.
+For more information check the API for <code><a href="https://openui5.hana.ondemand.com/#/api/sap.ui.model.odata.v4.ODataContextBinding/methods/execute"><code>ODataContextBinding#execute</code></a></code>.

 > ### Restriction: